post-self/idumea.post-self.ink/content/notes.md

 I have dreamed of turning into a tree for years and years and years and years and years, now.

-For instance, I have written here that I put this dream into verse, and this is true, for here is a segment from a longer work:
+For instance, I have written here that Slow Hours set this dream into verse — on my request — and this is true, for here is a segment from a longer work:

 > We'd long since stopped, there by the pond,\
 > and your smile was, yes, sad, but still fond\